ahong117/UCI-Project1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because the main advantage of configuration with ansible is that it is free and very easy to use and set up a playbook to do whatever we want like creating a webserver

-I used this [apache-playboo.yml](https://github.com/ahong117/UCI-Project1/blob/55166459cac1ffb5dc8b3e98007638149885ecf6/Ansible/apache-playbook.yml) to create a webserver on two virtual machines
+I used this [apache-playboo.yml](https://github.com/ahong117/UCI-Project1/blob/55166459cac1ffb5dc8b3e98007638149885ecf6/Ansible/apache-playbook.yml) to create a webserver on two virtual machines to set up the environment for my ELK stack.

 This the ELK configuration file that I ran on my ansible container [install-elk.yml](https://github.com/ahong117/UCI-Project1/blob/0b08a98000ae430c9a4e5d6e069ecf32770b5854/Ansible/install-elk.yml)